 Joe also travels to conferences and conventions as The Crimson Alkemist to inform and excite people about the promises and potential behind the latest discoveries in chemistry and material science.
 As he currently calls Atlanta, GA home, his favorite convention to present at is DragonCon over Labor Day weekend each year.

-Abigail Sherriff: Chair of Publications
+Abigail Sherriff: Publications

 Abigail is an aerospace engineer with a M.Sc. in Space Studies from the International Space University in 2015 and a B.S in Aerospace Engineering and minor in Computer Science from Mississippi State University in 2014.
 She has been focused on the endeavor of human spaceflight from a young age; which led her to several NASA internships at the Ames Research Center and the Johnson Space Center.